wp-plugins/easy-digital-downloads-software-licenses-custom-expiration/readme.txt

 = Support =

-*Premium Plugins*

-For many of our plugins on wordpress.org, Premium versions are available.
-These typically provide additional functionality, and come with one to one email support.

-*Free Plugins*

 We will do our best to provide support through the WordPress forums.
 However, please understand that this is a free plugin, so support will be limited.
 Please read this article on <a href="http://www.wpbeginner.com/beginners-guide/how-to-properly-ask-for-wordpress-support-and-get-it/">how to properly ask for WordPress support and get it</a>.